-- Failure of seafarers to hold a certificate, to have an appropriate certificate, to have a valid dispensation or to provide documentary proof that an application for an endorsement has been submitted to the Administration. - 2 Failure to comply with the applicable safe manning requirements of the Administration. - Failure of navigational or engineering watch arrangements to conform to the requirements specified for the ship by the Administration. - Absence in a watch of a person qualified to operate equipment essential to safe navigation, safety radiocommunications or the prevention of marine pollution. - Inability to provide for the first watch at the commencement of a voyage and for subsequent relieving watches persons who are sufficiently rested and otherwise fit for duty.
+- 3 Failure of navigational or engineering watch arrangements to conform to the requirements specified for the ship by the Administration. - 4 Absence in a watch of a person qualified to operate equipment essential to safe navigation, safety radiocommunications or the prevention of marine pollution. - Inability to provide for the first watch at the commencement of a voyage and for subsequent relieving watches persons who are sufficiently rested and otherwise fit for duty.